SkymanOne/SkymanOne.github.io/_posts/2022-06-21-gs-with-iced-2.md

 ```
 I took a shortcut there and also returned a layout of our page inlined, because that's what we interested in.
 If you are using rust-analyzer, you can see that it shows the type of our variable as `Element<CounterMessage, Renderer<...>>`

-Now let's simply return the relevant vies based on value of `current_view`:
+Now let's simply return the relevant views based on value of `current_view`:

 ``` rust
 match self.current_view {